fhi-beta/xx_01/README.md

 You are required to put your code in the following locations:

-- All functions are to be placed in .R files locaed in the `code` folder (e.g. see `code/CreateFakeData.R`)
+- All functions are to be placed in .R files located in the `code` folder (e.g. see `code/CreateFakeData.R`)
 - You will write your master file/script/code (that runs all of the requested analyses by calling the functions in `code/*`) in `Run.R` (this file already has a few lines of code in it)
 - Your results will be saved in the `results` folder